-Robotic vacuum cleaners are appear at all sorts of new price points, with the Dyson Eye topping out at $1,000 (For the latest prices and discounts, check here) and this Rollibot down at a mere fraction of the cost, making it seem quite the bargain.
+Robotic vacuum cleaners are appear at all sorts of new price points, with the Dyson Eye topping out with its price (For the latest prices and discounts, check here) and this Rollibot down at a mere fraction of the cost, making it seem quite the bargain.

 The Rollibot is available in black or white and is the typical pizza or puck shaped design.
 It comes with a remote control to program it, and around 100 minutes of floor-cleaning life before it requires recharging.

 Primarily, it uses a zig-zag pattern to clean and fairly zips around a floor or thin carpet, before heading home to recharge.

 It comes with auto-clean, spot and edge modes to supplement the main zig-zag, all operated from the remote control.
 The unit measures 13.4 x 3.3 x 13.4 inches and weighs around 7.5lbs.
 A mini version is available that is 11.9” wide.

 - Double Side Brushes: The Rollibot uses double sided brushes and a three-section design to trap more dust, pet hair, detritus and dirt through its high suction power engine.